 When you find yourself a cyclist, you’re outside for extended periods of time regularly.

-If it is the time of year that you have cool air blowing over your skin as you ride you might not realise the intensity of the sun.
+If it is the time of year that you have cool air blowing over your skin as you ride you might not realize the intensity of the sun.
 Then you have to watch for sweat which will wash away any sunscreen you’ve put on.

-One thing that caught my attention as I considered what was best for my skin to protect me while cycling.
+There is one thing that caught my attention as I considered what was best for my skin to protect me while cycling.
 The calves of bicycle riders show up with skin cancers.
 Makes sense after following others on a bike.
 You see where the sun hits on their body.

 Remember, those of you who have fair complexions or skin that burns more easily must be more aware of your sun.
 Then, some have red or fair hair or lots of moles or freckles, you are at a higher risk of skin cancer than others and need to be particularly careful.